-Incremental Cost (\$) Retrofit Time of Natural Replacement/New Construction \$1,050 per sensor, assuming one sensor per zone \$750 per sensor, assuming one sensor per zone Restrictions This measure is intended for self-calibratin whose calibration warranty period by the manual Multi-zone systems, variable air volume (V heat recovery capabilities are not eligible for with free cooling economizers are eligible for new construction applications, this meanure building AV) systems, or systems equipped with or this prescriptive measure.
+Incremental Cost (\$) Retrofit Time of Natural Replacement/New Construction \$1,050 per sensor, assuming one sensor per zone \$750 per sensor, assuming one sensor per zone Restrictions This measure is intended for self-calibratin whose calibration warranty period by the n Multi-zone systems, variable air volume (V heat recovery capabilities are not eligible f with free cooling economizers are eligible For new construction applications, this me where DCV is required by current building AV) systems, or systems equipped with or this prescriptive measure.
 Applications for this prescriptive measure.